 There are a number of websites that offer free templates for travel forms.
 Here are some reliable options:

 This form takes five to 10 minutes to complete.
-You answer a few simple questions and then have the ability to print or download.
+Answer a few simple questions and then choose to to print or download.

 Build your document, print it out, sign it and get it notarized to make it legal.